Guardian Life Insurance Company of America Review

 Excellent Whole Life Policy

 Guardian Life’s whole life policy is among the best permanent life policies available on the market today.
-You have the option to link your cash value account’s growth to an index fund, which is an excellent way to get higher returns on your monthly contributions.
+You have the option to link your cash value account’s growth to an index fund, which can potentially lead to faster growth.

 Moreover, the company regularly pays dividends, even though they are not guaranteed.
 So, in terms of financial benefits, Guardian’s whole life policy scores much better than the policies of most other companies.